Clearstar-Labs/spectra-pt-oracle-deployer/README.md

 #### Oracle Parameters
 INITIAL_IMPLIED_APY="1000000000000000000" # 1.0 in 18 decimals
-ORACLE_OWNER="0x..." # Address that will own the oracle
+ORACLE_OWNER="0x..." # Address that will own the oracle The owner can change pricing models so this address should be secure.
+Preferably a multi-sig.

 INITIAL_IMPLIED_APY will be used by the oracle for the price calculation so it is extremely important to get it right.
 The tests are meant to help you determine this.